Polycoria: Symptoms and diagnosis

-When a patient is diagnosed with polycoria, the signs and symptoms shown are associated with ocular and adnexal growth abnormalities.
+The signs and symptoms shown in a patient diagnosed with polycoria are associated with ocular and adnexal growth abnormalities.
 The iris and the pupil become less effective.
 Signs can be present as a child; however, the patient may be diagnosed later in their life.
 This condition results in abnormal eye development affecting both eyes or just one.

 Upon gross examination the patient will typically have excessively long eyelashes.
 The iris becomes hypoplastic, making abnormally shaped pupils with prominent crypts.
 The crypts are little squiggly lines that radiate out around the pupil; with this condition, thick round or oval openings can be seen.

 On diagnosis, signs lead to symptoms where there is more than one set of iris muscles, which controls the amount of light being brought into the eye.
 When the iris becomes deformed, it will disarrange the control of light coming in leading to blurred vision and finding it hard to visually focus.
 Polar cataracts will also be present in this condition where a round, opaque malformation of distorted lens fibers is located in the central posterior part of the lens showing disformality.
-Blindness may also be caused due to damage of the optic nerve from glaucoma.